lizastark/GWC_WearableTech/README.md

 Welcome to the code repository for Wearable Tech + Fashion Design!
 Here you will find all of the code for each day of the program for exploration activities and project tutorials.

-If you just happened to land here, you can learn more about the program here: https://girlswhocode.com/campus-wearables/
+<i>If you just happened to land here, you can learn more about the program here: https://girlswhocode.com/campus-wearables/</i>